phlask/phlask-map/README.md

 1. Run the container with docker-compose: `docker-compose up app`

-    Note: this may take awhile
+    Note: this may take awhile.
+Once the application is up, output similar to this should be printed out to the console:

+    ```
+    Project is running at http://172.21.112.1/
+    ...
+    Starting the development server...
+    ```

 1. Navigate to localhost:3000 on your browser.